Introducing “Atelier II,” a masterpiece in stone and vintage log.

 So I’m putting together my favorite house…again.
 Perhaps because it’s about the oldest French Canadian style I know and love.
 I’ve been told it’s about the most authentic French house in Ontario.
 Perhaps this one, that I’m calling Ateleir 11 will become the special house of someone else.
 I used it as an art studio and added some 18th century Quebec antiques to give it that authentic interior charm.
 Artist friends who helped use it regularly thought it quite chapel-like.
 I’ve saved some great material for it; hand-hewn period rafters, 12” wide period pine floors for the upper floor.
 I’m thinking a flagstone floor on the first floor would be nice but just an option.
 Master masons will be working on this one so why not?

-Also of course, period doors, hardware, built-in cupboard, original nun’s cell door, best mantelpiece ever, etc. Of course I’m using our Tradition Window casements with rat-tail hinges.
+Also of course, period doors, hardware, built-in cupboard, original nun’s cell door, a mantelpiece, etc. Of course, I’m using our Tradition Window casements with rat-tail hinges.
 Mine had a loft bedroom but that’s just an option if you’d like that dramatic vertically that carries right up to the peak from the kitchen (as I did).
-With the period log addition it comes to about 2200 sq. ft.,
+With the period log addition, it comes to about 2200 sq. ft.,

 so it’s either a very spacious studio or a great family dwelling.
 We’re ready to start it this spring so call 905-786-2619 or email if you’re interested and get in on the design.